A priori estimates for solutions to Landau equation under Prodi-Serrin like criteria: Introduction

 Focusing on Coulomb interactions $\g=-3$, the main \emph{a priori} estimate in Lebesgue spaces states that H-solutions $f$ satisfy

 see \cite{DesvJFA}.
-We point out the very recent improvement in terms of moments for Coulomb potential $\g=-3$ which shows that $f \in L^{1}((0,T);L^{3}_{s}(\R^{3}))$ with $s \geq \frac{5}{3}$, see \cite{Ji}.
-Such an estimate is deduced from a careful study of the entropy production of the Landau collision operator and can be interpolated with the energy estimate stating that $f \in L^{\infty}((0,T); L^1_{2}(\R^3))$.
+We point out the very recent improvement in terms of moments for Coulomb potential $\g=-3$ which shows that $f \in L^{1}([0,T];L^{3}_{s}(\R^{3}))$ with $s \geq -5$, see \cite{Ji}.
+Such an estimate is deduced from a careful study of the entropy production of the Landau collision operator and can be interpolated with the energy estimate stating that $f \in L^{\infty}([0,T]; L^1_{2}(\R^3))$.

-As far as regularity of solutions is concerned, as already discussed, it is possible to get a bound on the Hausdorff dimension of the times in which the solution might be singular (see \cite{GGIV} for the Coulomb case and \cite{GIV} for general very soft potentials).
-Various perturbative results are also available in the literature.
-We also refer to \cite{GGL} for a recent construction of close-to-equilibrium solutions in the case of Coulomb interactions while local in time solutions for large data and global in time solutions for data close to equilibrium have been recently obtained in \cite{DesvHe}.
+As far as regularity of solutions is concerned, it is possible to get a bound on the Hausdorff dimension of the times in which the solution might be singular (see \cite{GGIV} for the Coulomb case and \cite{GIV} for general very soft potentials).
+Various perturbative results are also available in the literature: we refer to \cite{GGL} for a recent construction of close-to-equilibrium solutions in the case of Coulomb interactions while local in time solutions for large data and global in time solutions for data close to equilibrium have been recently obtained in \cite{DesvHe}.

-Finally, in \cite[Theorem 3.8]{silvestre}, conditional results show that if the solution lies in $L^{\infty}((0,T); L^{p}_{\kappa}(\R^3))$ for $p>\frac32$ and $\kappa$ sufficiently large, then it is bounded and consequently smooth.
-We refer also to \cite{BP} for a local version in the case of Coulomb potential. \\
+Finally, in \cite[Theorem 3.8]{silvestre}, conditional results show that if the solution lies in $L^{\infty}([0,T]; L^{p}_{\kappa}(\R^3))$ for $p>\frac32$ and $\kappa$ sufficiently large, then it is bounded and consequently smooth.
+We refer also to \cite{BP} for a local version of a close result.
+We discuss the consequences of the new work \cite{GS} on the results presented in this paper in Section \ref{sec:GS}.

 We end this description of the literature on the Landau equation with very interesting results about a related model, known as the \emph{isotropic Landau equation}, introduced in \cite{Krieger} and investigated later in \cite{GKS,GG1,GG2}.
 For such a model, the projection $\Pi(z)$ in the Landau equation is simply replaced with $\Pi(z)=\mathrm{Id}$ and this simplification yields striking results.
-In particular, there is $\g_{*} \in (-\frac{5}{2},-2)$ such that, for $\g \in (-\g_{*},-2)$, $L^{p}$-norms are \emph{propagated} for $p > \frac{d}{d+\g+2}$ and become instantaneously bounded.
+In particular, there exists $\g_{*} \in (-\frac{5}{2},-2)$ such that, for $\g \in (\g_{*},-2)$, $L^{p}$-norms are \emph{propagated} for $p > \frac{d}{d+\g+2}$ and become instantaneously bounded.
 Therefore, classical solutions of the isotropic Landau equation remain smooth for every ﬁnite time (see Theorem 1.1 of \cite{GG2}).
-Similar results have been obtained recently for an isotropic version of the Boltzmann equation in \cite{snelson}.
+Similar results have been obtained recently for an isotropic version of the Boltzmann equation, see \cite{snelson}.